 Where the reported or observed matter involves sexual abuse it must be reported to the police or child protective services.
 Other forms of abuse, such as emotional abuse, physical abuse or neglect, ought to be reported only in cases of significant abuse.
 The duty to report does not apply to any and all abuse or neglect, but only to cases which are of sufficiently significant harm to the child’s health or wellbeing to warrant intervention.
 Notwithstanding child welfare agencies may be contacted when lesser forms of abuse or neglect are reported or observed.

-In some states grooming is a criminal offence and therefore should also be reported.
+In some states grooming (predatory conduct designed to facilitate later sexual activity with a child) is a criminal offence and therefore should also be reported.

 3.0 Dealing with a report of abuse